SVG-Edit/svgedit/docs/ConfigOptions.md

 ## How to set the options

 Options can be set using `svgEditor.setConfig(options)`, where `options` is an object literal of keys and values.
 This must be run before the actual page or DOM is loaded, otherwise it will have no effect.
-Note that one may create a `config.js` file within the "editor" directory and add such configuration directives to it without needing to modify the repository editor code (and note version 2.8 adds support for a custom.css file for the same purpose).
+Note that one may create a `svgedit-config-iife.js` file within the project root directory and add such configuration directives to it without needing to modify the repository editor code (and note version 2.8 adds support for a custom.css file for the same purpose).

 ## Example: